spockbots/city/docs-source/source/edu/lessons.rst

 #.
 Define a reset method that waits till the gyro is still and the angle is 0
 #.
 Develop methods for turning left
 #.
 Develop methods for turning right
 #.
 Integrate the left and right method in a better turn method.
-This method chacs at
+This method checs at
-   the end if its at the expected angle, and if not corrects it while moving with a slow speed.
+   the end if its at the expected angle, and if not corrects it while moving at a slow speed.
 #.
 Test out your robot to see how accurate the turn is
 #.
 Define a move forward function that avoids the "jump" and making the gyro start problematic
-   Remember sometimes if we move slw we are more precise.
+   Remember sometimes if we move slow we are more precise.
 Can you accelerate your robot from slow to fast.
    Use a proportional line following algorithm.
-YOu developed that as part of your previous mindstorm GUI library
+You developed that as part of your previous mindstorm GUI library

 ::